A Call For Action

 - Act collectively to maximize the effectiveness of prevention efforts to ensure optimal child development, increased family strengths, a responsive service system and a decrease in child abuse and neglect.

 The groundwork has been laid.
 Now, the hard work begins.
-The next steps are to form action learning teams.
-There are three key priorities addressed by Three Actions Teams.
+The next steps are to put science into Action on the ground through the work of the action teams.
+There are three key priorities

 |SOAR Logo and Tagline